zohaibshahzadTO/TruthTeller/README.md

     npm run dev

 Now if you go back into the index.js file and make any change and save it, nodemon will restart the server automatically and reflect on those changes.

+# Server Structure Refactor

+Below is diagram depicting how we'll be restructuring our whole index.js file, our main focus being the passport modules.
+We already have a config folder which holds all of our API keys and maybe any other configuration information that we might need.
+We'll then add two more folders: the routes folder which will have one file for each group of routes that we have.
+Currently, we have two handlers inside of our index.js file and they both have something to with authentication.
+And so we'll have a single file inside of our routes folder to handle both of these handlers because they're very similar in function.
+Next we will also create a services directory which will house a bunch of logic that kind of helps or configures our express app that way we expect.
+And so in that file, we'll have a js file where we're going to put in all of our passport configuration like the passport.use statement that configures our GoogleStrategy.